DFE-Digital/bat-design-history/app/mission-patches.md

   }, {
     text: "Apply for teacher training UCAS Switch-off",
     caption: "This patch celebrated applications for the 2022/23 cycle being made exclusively via the Apply service.
 Brian dons the helmet he wore in his very first patch as he detonates the UCAS ITT service he helped to replace.
 October 2021"
+  },
+  {
+    text: "Apply for teacher training References change",
+    caption: "This patch celebrated the change to the way references are requested.
+This was a tough nut to crack.
+October 2022"
   }]
 }) }}